YTread Logo

 Feb 29, 2020

-(car screeching) - It's the cross-breathing, fire-puffing, eardrum-deafening V8 that took America by storm.
-This absolute unit of engine has powered
+(car screeching) - It's the crossram-breathing, fire-snorting, eardrum-deafening V8 that took America by storm.
+This absolute unit of motor has powered

 everything

-from muscle cars to your muscle dad's truck. - Does that thing have a Hemi? - Yes. (the car's engine roars) - It's such a legend that, for the first time, we dedicate an entire video to an engine.
+from muscle cars to your muscle dad's truck. - Does that thing have a Hemi? - Yes. (car engine roar) - It is such a strong legend that, for the first time, we dedicate an entire video to an engine.
 This is

 everything